hanami/guides/content/v1.3/introduction/getting-started.md

 we'll see two HTML elements that have class `book`, and both will be inside of an HTML element that has an id of `books`.

-Our test suite is `Unable to find visible css "#books"`.
+Our test suite shows 1 failure: `Unable to find visible css "#books"`.

 Not only are we missing that element, we don't even have a page to put that element on!

-Let's create a new action to fix that.
+Let's create a new action and a new route to fix that.

 ### Hanami Generators